flintlib/arb/doc/source/examples.rst

 a portion of the critical strip with imaginary part between 100 and 140::

     > build/examples/complex_plot zeta -range -10 10 100 140 -size 256 512

+For parallel computation on a multicore system, use ``-threads n``.

 lvalue.c
 -------------------------------------------------------------------------------